 The work you will see on this site is the width and breadth of my artistic pursuits during the last two decades.
 Take a look at the galleries, check my teaching schedule if you are interested in classes and feel free to send me some feedback.
 A new addition to the site is the portraits page.
 I am excited to now offer commissioned portraits.
 Click on the portraits link for information on pricing and some samples of my portrait work.
 Most of all, thanks for looking.

 In the fall of 1998 I began painting small oils on masonite.
-Prior to that time, all of my imagery had been black and white etchings done from life.
-All of the paintings are imagined, representing no particular area and are created entirely in the studio.
-They have evolved over the years as I’ve researched the techniques and materials of the old masters.
+All of these landscape paintings are imagined, representing no particular area and are created entirely in the studio.
 Every painting is an amalgam of places seen and experienced and ultimately idealized based on the needs of the picture and my desire to take part in the realization of a “perfect place”.